SLINGhub/RQCee/README.md

 ## Features

--   **Data Upload**: Accepts CSV and TSV files from MRMkit and MH Quant.
+-   **Data Upload**: Accepts CSV for MH Quant and TSV files for MRMkit.
 -   **Plot Layout**: Customizable with user-defined rows and columns.
 -   **Data Annotation**: Interactive tables for data selection and filtering.
 -   **Visualization**: Generate and download detailed plots of response curves.